ImyvmCircle/SS/README.md

 # SS
-a light weight showitem plugin for spigot
+a light weight showitem plugin for spigot, depend on NyaaCore plugin